Zoning Code Permit Center | Conditional Use

 Decisionmaker Plan Commission makes the final decision

-Appeals The Plan Commission's decision can be appealed to the Common Council within 30 days of the final decision.
+Appeals The Plan Commission's decision can be appealed to the Common Council within 30 calendar days of the date of the decision.

 Application Fee